convox/docs/docs/introduction/faq.md

 ## Can I use my own AWS account with Convox?

 Yes, that's how it works.
 You maintain control and direct access to all of your infrastructure.
-Convox makes managing it easier, with no markup based on how many instances or apps you run.
+Convox makes managing it easier, with no markup based on how many instances or Apps you run.

 ## Can I use my AWS credits with Convox?